 In Redmi Note 9 Pro, Xiaomi is using the pixel binning method and produces 16MP standard shots unless you switch to 64MP from the settings.
 If you look at the following two images, you can see that there is no distinguishable difference between the picture taken by 64MP and 16MP standard mode.

 There is a high loss of detail in both the images and surprisingly what we could not see in the 16MP shot is still unnoticeable in the 64MP photo.

-Moreover, a close look also reveals concentrated noise levels and washed out colors especially on the edges.
-Simply put, you do not get any more detail if you switch to the 64MP shot except for a bigger size of picture which is not needed by most mobile phone and especially social media users
+Moreover, a close look also reveals concentrated noise levels and washed-out colors, especially on the edges.
+Simply put, you do not get any more detail if you switch to the 64MP shot except for a bigger size picture which is not needed by most mobile phones and especially social media users

 The camera is also highly sensitive to any changes in the light and the phone’s software is not much of a help to adjust the settings automatically depending upon the scenario.
-As you can see in the image below, two same shots taken at a different time of the day have a profound difference in the detail; we cannot even see the structure of the bricks in the left image.
+As you can see in the image below, the two same shots taken at different times of the day have a profound difference in detail; we cannot even see the structure of the bricks in the left image.